Measuring oven temperature

 Now you know that controlling temperature in the brick wood oven is very easy and everyone can do it.
 With a little bit of experience gained, you will have time to mingle more among your friends.

-Just forgot to add, there are also fancy thermometers on the market.
+Just forgot to add, there are also very accurate and fancy e.g. analog and digital thermometers on the market.